 Molecular pathology is the foundation of personalized medicine, as it’s an approach that tailors the healthcare process to each individual patient from diagnosis to treatment.
 Through a simple cheek swab, laboratories can study a patient’s genetic makeup (genotype) which greatly influences the body’s response to drugs.
 As a result, laboratories can minimize side effects and expedite symptom improvement.
 This approach also allows a physician to determine the best possible dosage of a treatment for each individual.

 You can also more precisely diagnose STIs and vaginal infections.
 Get the analysis you need to act earlier and with greater precision, for the best in individualized patient care.

 If you’d like to learn more about our offerings in this exciting, emerging field, please give us a call.

 Genetic Information Nondiscrimination Act of 2008

 The Genetic Information Nondiscrimination Act of 2008 (GINA) makes it illegal for health insurers to request or use one’s genetic information to deny health insurance, or to alter how much one pays for health insurance.
-This also means that your genetic information cannot be used to determine if a condition is considered pre-existing.
-GINA also protects individuals from genetic discrimination by employers.
+It prevents the use of your genetic information to determine if a condition is considered pre-existing.
+Furthermore, GINA protects individuals from genetic discrimination by employers.

 GINA does not apply to life, long-term care, or disability insurance.
-Therefore, you may be asked to disclose your genetic information when applying for these types of insurances, depending on your state of residence.
+Because of this, residents of some states may be asked to disclose their genetic information.
 Different states have extended protection to cover other forms of insurance.

 More information about GINA can be found on GINAhelp.org or through your state insurance commissioner’s office.